 - Pool Alarms: This detects the splash that occurs when a child falls into a pool.

 When it comes to swimming pools, the safety of your kids should be your main priority.
-The tips mentioned above are just some of the effective ways to keep your pool childproof.
+The pool maintenance and safety tips mentioned above are just some of the effective ways to keep your pool childproof.